Last Updated on March 16, 2022 by Kelly Thoreson

 Like I said above, despite my love of writing, I found writing blog posts extremely tough in the beginning.

 If that’s where you’re at right now, it’s okay.
 Trust that you are exactly where you are supposed to be for your journey.

 All growth is a bit like puberty: uncomfortable and hairy.

-Whatever you do, remember that as long as you are showing up and putting the work in, you are doing it right.
+Don’t forget to grab your free blog post checklist to guide you and, whatever you do, remember that as long as you are showing up you are doing it right!